 Nuart Sculpture Park is an art gallery in Bandung, West Java.
-It exhibits the works of Indonesian maestro, Nyoman Nuarta.
-The famous sculptor is mostly known for his artworks on monuments throughout the country.
+It exhibits the works of the Indonesian maestro, Nyoman Nuarta.
+A famous sculptor that is mostly known for his artworks on monuments throughout the country.
 Most notable of his work is the ambitious project of Garuda Wisnu Kencana in Bali.

 Born in Tabanan, Bali, Nyoman Nuarta moved to Bandung in 1972 to study fine arts.
-Since then he’s been living in the city.
-And open his workshop.
-In 2000, Nuart Sculpture Park officially open and exhibit his arts for the public.
-The gallery displays around 200 of his artworks.
-From the beginning of his career to his latest masterpiece.
+Since then he’s been residing in this city, where he also opened his first workshop.
+In 2000, he opened the Nuart Sculpture Park to introduce his art to the public.
+The gallery displays around 200 of his artworks, from the beginning of his career to his latest masterpiece.

-Nuart Sculpture Park is on the must-do list for anyone calling themselves an art enthusiast.
-Especially in sculpture.
-The parks occupy the 3-hectare area.
+Nuart Sculpture Park is a must-go for anyone who calls themselves an art enthusiast, especially for sculpture.
+The park occupies a 3-hectare area.
 There are two sections, the garden area, and the gallery ‘Nuart Building’.
-Apart from art exhibits, visitors can also take a peek on Nyoman Nuarta’s personal workshop at the far corner of the park.
+Apart from art exhibits, visitors can also take a peek at Nyoman Nuarta’s personal workshop at the far corner of the park.

 The Nuart gallery building has a modern interior on par with a European art gallery.
-The dim lighting, the high ceiling, and the placement of every artwork.
-All are tastefully designed to enhance visitors’ art experience.
-Nyoman Nuarta’s artworks are located on the first floor.
-The second-floor displays artworks of other local artists.
+The dim lighting, the high ceiling, and the installation of every artwork.
+All are tastefully outlined to enhance visitors’ art experience.
+On the first floor are all of Nyoman Nuarta’s artworks.
+While the second-floor exhibit other local artist pieces.

-Nyoman Nuarta signature mostly known of his brass and bronze works.
-His admiration for Salvador Dali’s appears on many of his sculptures.
-Some of his works carry abstract concepts open for interpretations.
-While others are an artistic expression of the local issues in Indonesia.
+Nyoman Nuarta’s signature is mostly known for his brass and bronze works.
+His admiration for Salvador Dali resembles many of his works.
+In essence, some of his artwork is abstract and open to interpretation.
+While others are an artistic expressions of the local issues in Indonesia.

-Observe the detailed texture of each of his works and the philosophy of their creation.
-Among the masterpiece to see here is the sculpture of the Goddess of Death.
-Just near the entrance.
-Present as “Dewi Zolim”, the sculpture portrays a hooded female figure.
-With a scythe and a scale on her hands.
+Observe the detailed texture of his pieces and the philosophy behind each creation.
+Among the masterpiece to see here is the sculpture of the Goddess of death, just near the entrance.
+Name as “Dewi Zolim”.
+The sculpture portrays a hooded female figure, with a scythe and a scale in her hands.

 The scale on her hands means neutrality and justice.
-But in his art, Mr. Nuarta illustrates how the angel of death, oppress the human below her.
-It violates the concept of justice she was meant to carry.
+But in his art, Mr. Nuarta illustrates how the angel of death, oppresses the human below her.
+In other words, it violates the concept of justice she was meant to carry.

 Outdoor Art Exhibition

 A combination of art and nature.
-The garden of Nuart Sculpture Park hosts more of Mr. Nyoman’s arts.
-The artworks here are displayed in a way that they blend beautifully with the garden layout.
-Notice a statue of giant whale bursting out from the green grass below.
+The garden of Nuart Sculpture Park hosts more of Mr. Nyoman’s art.
+The artworks here are displayed in a way that blends beautifully with the garden layout.
+Notice a statue of a giant whale bursting out from the green grass below.

-A sculpture of Orang Utan, a mother with her baby expresses the artist’s concern.
-Toward environmental degradation.
-The artworks depict how the animals suffer during a forest fire.
+Then, the sculpture of Orang Utan, a mother with her baby.
+Without a doubt, the sculpture expresses the artist’s concern for environmental degradation.
+In this case, the artworks depict how the animals suffer through a forest fire.

 Mr. Nuarta opens his private studio to visitors on weekdays.
-The workshop is where he mostly carries his work daily.
-Observe as visitors see the sculptor and his assistants work on the latest masterpiece.
+To point out, the workshop is where he mostly carries his work daily.
+Here, observe, as visitors could see the sculptor and his assistants work on the latest masterpiece.

 Art Course Class in Nuart Sculpture Park

 With a small fee, visitors can join a short course at the workshop.
 Pick among these types of art: sculpting, painting, batik-painting, and graphic arts.
 It’s an experience to be an artist for a day.
-Working alongside Mr. Nyoman Nuarta and his assistants.
-An instructor will guide visitors during the art course.
+Together learn and work alongside Mr. Nyoman Nuarta and his assistants.
+At the same time, an instructor will guide visitors during the art course.

 Complete the whole experience in Nuart Sculpture Park with art shopping.
-Here at the Craft Boutique visitors can buy the miniature of Nyoman Nuarta’s masterpiece.
+Here at the craft boutique visitors can buy a miniature of Nyoman Nuarta’s masterpiece.
 Take a look at other artists’ works too.
-Craft Boutique also sells artworks from both local and international artists, designers, and craftsmen.
+Craft boutique also sells artworks from both local and international artists, designers, and craftsmen.

 Nuart Sculpture Park Opening Hours

-Nuart Sculpture Park opens daily from 9 AM to 5 PM.
-The gallery opens longer on weekends, from 9 AM to 9 PM.
+Nuart Sculpture Park opens every day from 9 AM to 5 PM.
+Except on Monday, the sculpture park is closed.

 |Nuart Sculpture Park Opening Hours|